sonic-warrior/android_device_motorola_nicklaus/README.md

 code from Motorola itself has a build system already made for a 64 bit version of the 3.18 kernel for the Moto E4 Plus.
-Why did they choose to ship a 32 bit version of the Android OS instead of a 64 bit version for a lot of their devices from the same time still a mysterie to me.
+Why did they choose to ship a 32 bit version of the Android OS instead of a 64 bit version for a lot of their devices from the same time still a mystery to me.
 Maybe because of the amount of RAM?).

 Originally, I was targeting Android 9, but at that time I didn't have